twolfson/twolfson.com/articles/learning-to-forget.md

 - Relieves mental stress (e.g. juggling thoughts)
 - Allows ourselves to offload a thought for later (e.g. setting a calendar reminder)

-I should state that:
+**Notices:**

 - This is all based off of personal experience with no rigid science
 - While it might sound like we are discussing unlearning, we are not.
 Unlearning means removing something entirely from your memory.
-Forgetting means it is placed into a deeper, not constantly active part of our memory
+Forgetting means placing something to a less active part of our memory

 **Table of contents:**

-// TODO: Link me
+// TODO: Update and link me
 - Remembering an item/set of items for later
 - Forgetting when falling asleep
 - Dividing mental space for personal and work
 - Mental foresight

-# Common knowledge
+# Background/Common knowledge
 ## Remembering an item/set of items for later
 This is a canonical example of practical forgetting.
 We have a list of things we want to remember for a later time but there are so many that it's impractical to keep on thinking about them now.
-These can be tasks that need to be done (e.g. visiting the doctor, writing a blog post) or tangible items (e.g. buying specific groceries).
+These can be tasks (e.g. visiting the doctor, writing a blog post) or tangible items (e.g. buying specific groceries).

 Depending on the situation, there are a few different solutions: